CyrilCermak/modular_architecture_on_ios/README.md

 # Benchmarking of the architectures from David

-// TODO: Copy-paste the findings from David's thesis
+// TODO: Copy-paste the findings from David's thesis, highlight the advantages and disadvantages, yet again elaborate on mergable libraries how they could bring down the disadvantages rapidly.

 # Modular Architecture - Best Practices